Near-Feasible Stable Matchings with Budget Constraints: New condition: Compatibility

 \end{definition}

-With this property, the output of the choice function $\Ch_h$ is guaranteed to be the optimal solution for a knapsack problem with a certain capacity that is greater than or equal to the predefined capacity.
+With this condition, the output of the choice function $\Ch_h$ is guaranteed to be the optimal set of contracts under a certain capacity that is greater than or equal to the predefined capacity.

 We next prove that COM together with SUB and IRC characterizes stable matchings when budget constraints may be violated. \begin{theorem} Suppose that for every hospital the choice function satisfies SUB, IRC, and COM.
 The generalized DA produces a matching $X'$ that is $B'_H$-stable, where $B'_H=(\max\{B_h,w_h(X')\})_{h\in H}$. \end{theorem}